RylanLabs/rylan-canon-library/README.md

 All content extracted from:
 - **Repository**: [rylan-unifi-case-study](https://github.com/RylanLabs/rylan-unifi-case-study)
-- **Version**: v∞.5.2-production-archive
+- **Version**: v5.2.0-production-archive
 - **Commit count**: 344 commits over production lifecycle
 - **Extraction date**: December 19, 2025

-The original repository included CI workflows (32 automated checks), Gatekeeper automation, and Trinity guardian systems.
+The original repository included CI workflows (32 automated checks), Gatekeeper automation, and Trinity agent systems.
 These are intentionally **not included** here—this library focuses on the underlying patterns and principles, not the enforcement automation.

 ## Next Steps